Privacy Policy

 • our auditors, including external accreditation bodies

-• other professional advisors or third parties (including counsel, overseas lawyers, accountants, expert witnesses or costs draftsmen) with whom we engage as part of our work for our clients or who our clients separately engage in the same context
+• other professional advisors or third parties (including counsel, overseas lawyers, accountants, mediators, arbitrators, consultants, expert witnesses, costs draftsmen or other service providers who process personal data on our behalf) with whom we engage as part of our work for our clients or who our clients separately engage in the same context

 • our regulator, the Solicitors Regulation Authority

-• our data processors providing catering, security, email security, data governance, archiving and other IT and business support services
+• our data processors providing goods and services to us including, catering, security, email security, data governance, archiving and other IT and business support services

-• other attendees or participants on communication or collaboration software used by us and/or you on which you attend and where it is not possible to hide your identity or contact details (e.g. video conferencing software, direct messaging apps etc.)
+• other attendees or participants on communication or collaboration software used by us and/or you on which you attend and where it is not possible to hide your identity or contact details (e.g. Microsoft Teams and other video conferencing software, direct messaging apps etc.)

-• other attendees or participants at events hosted by us (either virtual or in person) that you attend and where it is not possible to hide your identity or contact details (e.g. through video conferencing software, apps and other digital services and/or when name badges are used)
+• other attendees or participants at events hosted by us (either virtual or in person) that you attend and where it is not possible to hide your identity or contact details (e.g. Microsoft Teams and other video conferencing software, apps and other digital services and/or when name badges are used)

 • analytics and search engine providers that assist us in the improvement and optimisation of our website, apps and other digital services